 Using the information on your 1099-R, you enter the amount of your total IRA distribution on line 4a of Form 1040.
 The taxable amount, which should be zero, goes on line 4b.
 You can generally rollover an IRA to another IRA without tax penalty.
 To indicate that your returned distribution is technically a tax-free rollover, write the word "rollover" next to the taxable amount on your 1040.

 If you don't report your distribution as a rollover, the IRS may consider it a taxable distribution.
 You'd be in the same tax situation as if you had withdrawn the entire amount and kept it, rather than returning it: you'd pay any federal and state income taxes that apply.
-If you were considered to be taking an early distribution -- for example if you were younger than 59 1/2 -- you'd face an additional 10 percent penalty on the taxable portion of the distribution.
+If you were considered to be taking an early distribution – you were younger than 59 1/2 – you'd face an additional 10 percent penalty on the taxable portion of the distribution.
 For these reasons, it's important to verify that your 1099-R is correct when you receive it.
-You must also follow correct procedures when you file your taxes to avoid paying taxes on your rollover.
+You must also follow correct procedures, such as setting up your IRA account before you plan to make the transfer, making the check out to the correct plan trustee and depositing the check within 60 days so when you file your taxes, you will avoid taking an unnecessary hit on your rollover.

 Generally, when you're rolling over funds from one IRA to an IRA, you'll only avoid taxes if you redeposit the money within 60 days.
 If you deposit it on day 61, you'll owe whatever taxes and penalties apply.

 But certain exceptions apply if you're forced to hold on to the money longer for circumstances outside your control.
 For example, if you attempt to deposit the money and the financial institution makes a mistake and doesn't accept the deposit properly, if a family member passes away or is seriously ill, or if restrictions are placed on the funds by a foreign country, you can ask the IRS for an exemption.